BHSajuu/delta-demo2/README.md

 # delta-demo2
-This is a demo session for Git &amp; Github
+This is a demo session for Git &amp; Github.